SAP-samples/service-ticket-intelligence-postman-collection/README.md

 License:
 ====================
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the LICENSE file [include link to the LICENSE file in your project repository].
+This file is licensed under the SAP Sample Code License except as noted otherwise in the LICENSE file.
+You can find the LICENSE file at https://github.com/SAP/service-ticket-intelligence-postman-collection-sample/blob/master/SAP%20Sample%20Code%20License%20Agreement%20v1.0.docx